Smoothness-Adaptive Contextual Bandits

 Our third assumption, known as the \textit{margin} condition, captures the interplay between the payoff functions and the covariate distribution.

 \begin{assumption}[Margin condition] There exist some $\alpha >0$ and $C_0 > 0 $ such that

-\end{assumption} The mass of covariates near the decision boundary is a key complexity driver: the larger the parameter~$\alpha$, the faster this mass shrinks near the boundary, and the hardness of the problem reduces.
+\end{assumption} The mass of covariates near the decision boundary is a key complexity driver: the larger the parameter~$\alpha$, the faster this mass shrinks near the boundary, and the easier the problem becomes.
 Together, the above three assumptions characterize the general class of problems that we consider.

 \begin{definition}[Class of problems] For any $\beta\ge0$ and $\alpha\ge 0$, we denote by $\cP(\beta, \alpha, d) = \cP(\beta, L, \alpha, C_0, \underline{\rho}, \bar{\rho})$ the class of problems $\sfP=\l(\bm{\mathrm{P}}_X,\bm{\mathrm{P}}^{(1)}_{Y|X},\bm{\mathrm{P}}^{(2)}_{Y|X}\r)$ that satisfy Assumption~\ref{assumption-Holder-smoothness} for $\beta$ and $L>0$, Assumption~\ref{assumption-covar-dist} for some $\bar{\rho} \ge \underline{\rho}>0$, and Assumption~\ref{assumption-margin} for $\alpha$ and some $C_0>0$. \end{definition}